-When choosing a power supply unit, you’ll want to ensure the model in question offers the correct connector type for your graphics card and other components.
+When choosing a power supply unit, you’ll want to ensure the model in question has all the necessary connectors.
 Power supply units generally come with one of three connectors.

-The first is a 6-pin cable (75W), the second an 8-pin cable (150W), and finally the third a 6+2-pin, connected to either a 6 or 8-pin input thanks to two additional, detachable pins.
+The first is a 6-pin cable (75W), the second an 8-pin cable (150W), and the third is a 6+2-pin, connected to either a six or 8-pin input thanks to two additional, detachable pins.

 Usually, graphics cards need a combination of either a six or 8-pin or even one of each.
 This varies based on how power-hungry the GPU itself is and based on how power-hungry the cooler is.

 Next up, we need to consider what connectors the motherboard needs to power the CPU and other components.
 Motherboards typically have one of four connectors: 24-pin, 20-pin, 8-pin, and 4-pin.

 As with graphics cards, it’s all about ensuring that the power supply provides the right connector.
 Most modern motherboards, especially the ones meant for gaming, utilize 20 or 24-pin connectors.

 An increasingly popular feature among PSUs is modularity, whereby connector cables can be attached to and removed from the back of the unit depending on the power requirements of the PC’s components.

 The main advantage of a modular PSU is that it is very easy to decrease cable clutter, as the unused cables won’t be taking up any space inside the case.
 This simplifies cable management and can also improve airflow, resulting in better cooling.